 Kotane, as CPSA’s general secretary, together with the entire Johannesburg District Committee of the Party and the miners’ leaders are charged under the Riotous Assemblies Act.
-The charges are dropped against Kotane and 5 others, while the others are fined £50 when the charge of conspiracy is dropped.
+The charges are dropped against Kotane and five others, while the others are fined £50 when the charge of conspiracy is dropped.

 At the annual conference of the ANC, held in Bloemfontein, Kotane, along with other CPSA members such as Marks, Dan Tloome and Lucas Philips, are elected onto the NEC.

-January 3 - 5, At the annual conference in Johannesburg, the CPSA calls for the establishing of a fighting alliance and endorses the ANC boycott call of all elections under the Representation of Natives Act of 1936.
+At the annual conference in Johannesburg, the CPSA calls for the establishing of a fighting alliance and endorses the ANC boycott call of all elections under the Representation of Natives Act of 1936.

-March, The CPSA holds its Johannesburg District Committee meeting.
+The CPSA holds its Johannesburg District Committee meeting.
 Dadoo is elected Chairman in absentia.
 The Party writes to the Minister of Justice objecting to the imprisonment of Dadoo and Naicker.

-May, The CPSA holds a ‘People’s Assembly for Votes for All’ in Johannesburg.
+The CPSA holds a ‘People’s Assembly for Votes for All’ in Johannesburg.

-May 20, In an interview with the Guardian, Kotane urges all progressives to vote for candidates of the CPSA in the general election.
+In an interview with the Guardian, Kotane urges all progressives to vote for candidates of the CPSA in the general election.

-The Communist Party calls for the formation of an anti-Nationalist front in response to victory of the Nationalist Party victory in the general elections.
+The Communist Party calls for the formation of an anti-Nationalist front in response to victory of the Nationalist Party (NP) victory in the general elections.

 Dadoo travels with Harry Pollitt of the British Communist Party to the fifth conference of the Polish Workers’ Party where he meets various delegations from Latin America and Asia.
 Dadoo is the only person from Africa at the Conference.
 Dadoo is taken to visit a Turkish community.
 He addresses the community through an interpreter and allays their fears, as a Muslim community, of a Communist Government.
 Dadoo attends the Fifth Congress of the Bulgarian Communist Party where he meets Georgi Dimitrov also of the Bulgarian Communist Party.